20 Essential Questions to Ask Before Hiring Any Contractor

 Projects usually get stressful when nobody knows who decides, who approves changes, or when the next update is coming.

-Before signing, ask who your day to day contact is, how often updates are sent, whether photos are provided, and how urgent issues are handled.
+Before signing, ask who your day-to-day contact is, how often updates are sent, whether photos are provided, and how urgent issues are handled.

 Use our contractor search or browse general contractors, plumbers, electricians, and HVAC contractors.